abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 ```

 ### Specifying Triggers
-There are two options for modeling triggers proposed the Telemetry model.
-The first option is in the Triggers resource.
-The second is in the MetricReportDefinition resource.
+There are two locations for specifying the triggers.
+The options are in the Triggers resource or the MetricReportDefinition resource.

-The first option places the TriggerCondition in the Trigger singleton resource which is a member of the Triggers colleciton resource.
-This model is described in the [Triggers](#triggers) section.
+When specified in the Triggers resource, the TriggerCondition is place in a member of the Triggers collection resource.
+The Triggers resource model is described in the [Triggers](#triggers) section.

-The second option places a TriggerCondition property MetricReportDefinition.
-The TriggerCondition property is placed within the list of Metrics for the report.
+When specified in the MetricReportDefinition resource, the TriggerCondition property is placed within the Metrics object.

 ```
 	"Metrics": [{